-- (i) specify a variation in the standard length for all games played in the competition by shortening the length by up to 10 yards.
-[Sapphire Sevens Competition Rule: Standard length is 40 yards, but may be increased by up to 6 yards to take advantage of existing lines on the playing field] - (ii) permit fields to be shortened by up to 10 yards if necessary to fit in the playing enclosure. - b.
+- (i) specify a variation in the standard length for all games played in the competition by shortening the length by up to 10 yards. - (ii) permit fields to be shortened by up to 10 yards if necessary to fit in the playing enclosure. - b.
 The end zones shall be 10 yards.
 This may be varied to a minimum of 8 yards if necessary to fit into the playing enclosure. - c.
 The goal line, the end lines, the sidelines and the midfield line are the only lines permitted on the field. - d.
 Two sets of hash marks 10 yards apart are recommended.
-If no hash marks are present, all snaps will occur from the centre of the field.
-[Sapphire Sevens Competition Ruling: All snaps will be from the centre of the field] - e.
+If no hash marks are present, all snaps will occur from the centre of the field. - e.
 24 inch lines positioned 2 yards from the goal line and 5 yards from the goal line and equidistant from each sideline are recommended.